 Indigenous African Music

 Hey, look!
 There ahead is an African flame tree covered in electric bright red flowers and from a distance, looks like cotton candy on a stick, so you slow down to have a closer look.
 With your window still open, you hear a strange, twanging, melodious, floating sound that seems to be all around you.
 Sitting in the shade of a neighboring tree and hard to see at first glance, a young man plays an instrument made from a calabash with beaten wires protruding from the top.
 He is flicking the wires with his thumbs as he holds the body of the calabash in both hands and you slow down to a crawl.

-Below is a YouTube video of a Kalimba – Calabash piano – being played.
+Below a Kalimba – Calabash piano – being played.